macloo/python-beginners/flask/part4_forms/README.md

 return redirect( url_for('actor', id=id) )
 ```

+Thus `redirect( url_for('actor', id=id) )` is calling a different route here in the same Flask app script.
+[See lines 46-55 here.](actors_app/actors.py)

 As far as **using forms with Flask** is concerned, you don't need to worry about the actors and their ids, etc. What is important is that the route function can be used to *evaluate the data sent from the form.* We check to see whether it matched any of the actors in a list, and *a different response* will be sent based on match or no match.

+You could do *any* of the things that are typically done with HTML forms &mdash; handle usernames and passwords, write new data to a database, create a quiz, etc.

 The final line in the route function calls the template *index.html* and passes three variables to it: